Thursday, January 28, 2016

 448. Badmotorfinger (1991) - Soundgarden

 The first album to put Seattle's finest kinda-metal band Soundgarden on the map was Badmotorfinger, which hit the shelves a month after Nevermind did in 1991.
-Though Soundgarden would justly continue to get even bigger with the following Superunknown, their third album here found them tightening up their songwriting from their more noisy, early efforts, bringing the memorable song quota up tenfold.
-"Rusty Cage", "Outshined", and "Jesus Christ Pose" are better than it gets, the later possibly featuring Chris Cornell's most outstanding vocal which is certainly saying something.
+Though Soundgarden would justly continue to get even bigger with the following Superunknown, their third album here found them tightening up their songwriting from their more noisy and early efforts, bringing the memorable song quota up tenfold.
+"Rusty Cage", "Outshined", and "Jesus Christ Pose" are better than it gets, the later possibly featuring Chris Cornell's most outstanding vocal, which is certainly saying something.

 447. 6 Feet Deep (1994) - Gravediggaz